commercelayer/commercelayer-sanity-template/README.md

 npm run build
 ```

-This will build both `web` and `studio` files.
+This will build both `web` (the Nextjs frontend) and `studio` (the Sanity CMS) files using the secrets provided in `./template-values-dev.json`.

 ### ✨ Run frontend locally

-1. Install the necessary dependencies for Nextjs.
+1. Install the necessary dependencies for the frontend codebase using the command below:

 ```bash
 cd build/web && npm install
 ```

-2. Start the development server in `./build/web`.
+2. Start the development server in `./build/web` using the command below:

 ```bash
 npm run dev
 ```

-This will run the frontend at `localhost:3000`
+This will run the frontend at `localhost:3000`.

 ### 🗂 Run studio locally

-1. Install the necessary dependencies for Sanity Studio.
+1. Install the necessary dependencies for Sanity using the command below:

 ```bash
 cd build/studio && sanity install
 ```

-2. Start the development server in `./build/studio`.
+2. Start the development server in `./build/studio` using the command below:

 ```bash
 npm run dev
 ```

-This will run the studio at `localhost:3333`
+This will run the studio at `localhost:3333`.

 ### ⬇️ Import test studio content

-1. Extract the `production.tar.gz` file in `./data` directory using the command below.
+1. Extract the `production.tar.gz` file in `./data` directory using the command below:

 ```bash
 tar -xf production.tar.gz